Islamic Revolutionary Guard Corps: Terrorist designation and sanctions

 In January 2023, it was reported that the United Kingdom was preparing to declare the IRGC a terrorist organization; this did not subsequently occur.
 On 18 January 2023, the European Parliament passed an amendment proposed by the ECR Group, to call for the EU and its member states to include the IRGC on the EU's terrorist list.

-On 19 June 2024, Canada designated the IRGC as a terrorist organization under the nation's Criminal Code, citing “disregard for human rights” and “willingness to destabilize the international rules-based order.”
+On 19 June 2024, Canada designated the IRGC as a terrorist organization under the nation's Criminal Code, citing "disregard for human rights" and "willingness to destabilize the international rules-based order."

 In March 2025, the United States reportedly requested the new transitional administration in Syria to designate the IRGC as a terrorist organization as a condition for partial sanctions relief.
 On 25 April 2025, Paraguay designated the IRGC as a terrorist organization.

 On 26 August 2025, Australia indicated that it would designate the IRGC as a terrorist organization, pending legislation.
 This followed attacks on Jewish sites in Australia which the Australian Security Intelligence Organisation determined were directed by the IRGC.
 On 16 September 2025, Ecuador designated the IRGC as a terrorist organization alongside Hamas and Hezbollah, citing threats to Ecuador's sovereignty and national security.

+On 27 November 2025, the Parliament of Australia formally listed the Islamic Revolutionary Guard Corps as a State Sponsor of Terrorism, under the framework of the Criminal Code Amendment (State Sponsors of Terrorism) Act 2025.
+The IRGC was the first entity to be designated as such, after the Minister of Home Affairs determined that it met the criteria specified in Division 110 of the code, thereby following the recommendations of Australian Government intelligence, security and policy agencies.
+According to the listing, it is "illegal to direct the activities of, be a member of, associate with members of, recruit for, train with, get funds to, from or for, or provide support to, the Iranian Revolutionary Guard Corp", with a penalty of 25 years of imprisonment.